 "You realise that this is not usual.
 This is not just two good pianists playing together.
 They sense each other’s most small, individual little bit of interpretation."

 Lucas and Arthur received their first piano lessons in their native town of Hilversum.
-It became clear quickly that they were great talents.
-As children, they were already invited to perform for the Dutch Queen Beatrix.
-First awards at competitions followed shortly.
-In 2005, the brothers studied in Portugal and Brazil for nearly a year at the invitation of Portuguese master pianist Maria João Pires.
-During the following years they took lessons from both Pires and two renowned Dutch teachers.
-Lucas completed his studies with Menahem Pressler in the US and Dmitri Bashkirov in Madrid.
-Arthur graduated from the Amsterdam Conservatory where he studied with Jan Wijn.
+As children, they were invited to perform for the Dutch Queen Beatrix.
+Then distinctions and awards in competitions followed.
+In 2005, the brothers met the Portuguese pianist Maria João Pires.
+During the following years they took lessons from both Pires and renowned Dutch teachers.
+Lucas completed his studies with Menahem Pressler in the US and with Dmitri Bashkirov in Madrid.
+Arthur graduated from the Amsterdam Conservatory, where he studied with Jan Wijn.